 Chloe Starr's thesis, Barriers to Reproductive Healthcare Access in Appalachia, investigated challenges women living in Appalachia face accessing reproductive healthcare.
 Supported by an Office of Student Research Grant, she conducted seven in-depth interviews with healthcare providers in the region to understand how healthcare workers make sense of the barriers to care women in the region face, how they facilitate access or not, and what resources or efforts they believe are necessary to facilitate better access.
 Chloe identified three main barriers, including the lack of cultural competence among providers, infrastructural barriers, and sociopolitical constraints.
 She argues that all three barriers need to be addressed in order to create full access to services.
 Her thesis research was supervised by Ellen Lamont and David Russell.

-For more information on the Department of Sociology's honors program, please visit our website: https://soc.appstate.edu/academics/sociology-honors-program
+Please visit our website for more information on the Department of Sociology's honors program